Orbi home mesh wifi system: Pros, cons and tips

 1.- Use the thermostat and timer

-Use the thermostat to set up the temperature to a comfortable but reasonable threshold.
-And use the timer to power off and on the air conditioner so it is only working when needed.
+Use the thermostat to set the temperature to a comfortable but reasonable threshold.
+And use the timer to power off and on the air conditioner so it only works when needed.

 2.- Use curtains and blinds

 The curtains and blinds will help with keeping your home cooler.
-If you are living in a warm area and using a lot of electricity and money to keep your home cool, it may be worth installing some thick curtains to keep the sun’s rays away.
+If you live in a warm area and use a lot of electricity and money to keep your home cool, it may be worth installing thick curtains to keep the sun’s rays away.

 3.- Power down those heat-emitting appliances and devices

-It may not always the possible or feasible but turn off those appliances and devices that emit heat.
-The thermostat will have to work harder to compensate for the temperature increase and will consume more electricity.
+It may not always be possible or feasible, but turn off those appliances and devices emitting heat.
+The thermostat will have to work harder to compensate for the temperature increase and consume more electricity.

 4.- Improve your home’s insulation

-Also, if your home is not well insulated the heat will permeate and force the air conditioner to consume more and more electricity to keep the temperature set in the thermostat.
+Also, if your home is not well insulated, the heat will permeate and force the air conditioner to consume more and more electricity to keep the temperature in the thermostat.

 5.-Keep your air conditioner well maintained